Ovarian cancer biomarkers

 This well-known immune checkpoint receptor controls lymphocyte activation by providing negative signals in conjunction with signals from lymphocyte antigen receptors.
 PD1 expression in ovarian cancers is associated with advanced stages of the disease in patients with high-grade tumors.

 PD1 expression in IHC is an emerging biomarker for ovarian cancer diagnosis and poor patient prognosis.
-This biomarker is used to stratify patients for immuno-therapy with PD1 inhibitors, such as nivolumab, with the therapeutic effect seen only in a subset of patients and additional biomarkers required to accurately determine therapeutic efficacy.
+This biomarker is used to stratify patients for immunotherapy with PD1 inhibitors, such as nivolumab, with the therapeutic effect seen only in a subset of patients, and additional biomarkers are required to determine therapeutic efficacy accurately.

 IGFBP2

-Insulin-like growth factor binding protein 2 (IGFBP2) is overexpressed in malignant ovarian tissues and in the serum and cystic fluid of ovarian cancer patients.
+Insulin-like growth factor binding protein 2 (IGFBP2) is overexpressed in malignant ovarian tissues and ovarian cancer patients' serum and cystic fluid.
+IGFBP2 is frequently overexpressed in ovarian cancer tissues compared to normal ovarian tissue.
 IGFBP2 overexpression does not correlate with the stage of ovarian cancer.
 This biomarker has shown some utility in the differentiation of serous carcinoma from clear cell carcinoma for ovarian cancer diagnosis.
 IGFBP2 enhances the invasion capacity of ovarian cancer cells; consequently, blockage of IGFBP2 may thus constitute a viable strategy for targeted cancer therapy.

 Kallikrein 8